Bofors scandal: Middlemen in Indian arms deals

 Middlemen were employed in arms deals in India, both during the British Raj as well as in independent India, and commissions were paid to them under various headings and guises.
 Some of these were paid as personal bribes while others were paid as contributions to political parties.
 This led to high levels of corruption, and payments being made to politicians, bureaucrats and defence personnel to influence decisions.
 The political controversies caused by the Bofors Scandal, led to the banning of middlemen in arms deals.

 In 2015, the Government of India under the Narendra Modi government made the use of middlemen in arms deals legal, if they called themselves "company representatives".
 The then defence minister Manohar Parrikar announced that in such cases, middlemen would be paid by the government for fixing arms deals under the name of "legal fees".

 Allegations against CBI

-CBI has been criticised by experts, social workers, political parties and people at large for the manner in which it has handled this case.
-Some points to be noted:
+A former cabinet minister of the Bharatiya Janata Party, Arun Jaitley, criticised the manner in which CBI has handled this case, including: